Legal research, opinions, submissions, articles, publications, conference papers.

 - Intellectual Property: Copyright in Publishing, Design and Art, training presentations in university setting;

-- Arts Law: Copyright, criminal, contracts, regulatory, work undertaken in university setting;
+- Arts Law: Copyright, criminal, contracts, regulatory, in university settings;

 Papers + Publications